nusco/narjillos/backlog.md

     For advanced analysis of experimental data.
     This also removes the memory cap on very long experiments.

-+ Change behaviour of persistence command-line arguments
++ Move entire persistence to database
-  Find a good combination for state persistence and history persistence (if you have the
-  second, then you must also have the first).
-  Check that the system behaves consistently after picking up a persisted experiment with/without history.
+  Consider using a one-record table with a blob

 + Fix bug with duplicated --persistence warning
+  Probably impacted by the previous story

 * Keep running even after extinction
   Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.
   Also take the chance to fix the current bug with experiments not stopping correctly on extinction.

-+ Move entire persistence to database
-  Consider using a one-record table with a blob

 + Save event log instead of current state
   Maybe.
 Then have an external program, maybe in Elixir, to process stats.